Plunger

-A plunger is a device driven by or against fluid pressure.
+A plunger is a tool driven by or against fluid pressure.
 In plumbing, the term plunger commonly refers to handheld tools used to clear blockages in drains and pipes.
 Plumbing plungers consist of a rubber suction cup attached to a stick (shaft) usually made of wood or plastic.
 A different bellows-like design is usually constructed of plastic.
 Alternate names for plumbing plungers include force cup, plumber's friend or plumber's helper.

 In musical performance, tools called plungers are used to mute trumpets and trombones.
 A plunger may also refer to a component of a device that generates fluid flow, such as in a medical syringe or a French press coffee brewer.

 History

 The plumbing plunger was invented in 1874 by New York confectioner John Hawley, with the flattened rim added in 1876.
 The invention is referred to in the patent as a "vent-clearer", and was marketed as a "force cup".